backstage/backstage/beps/0008-plugin-metadata/README.md

 This section defines how we associate packages from the same plugin with each other.

-Package the are part of the same plugin should always be managed within the same monorepo and workspace.
+Packages that are part of the same plugin should always be managed within the same monorepo and workspace.
 This does not apply to modules for a plugin, which may be hosted separately, but may still need to refer to the plugin that it is a module for.

 Each plugin package must define a `backstage.pluginId` field, which is the same identifier as is used in the implementation of the plugin.
 This field is inferred from the package name by the `backstage-cli repo fix` command if it is not present.
 It should only be defined for plugin package, for example `@backstage/errors` should not define a plugin ID.
 The `backstage.pluginId` field is required when publishing a package with a plugin or module role, or a library role with "plugin" in its name.